Doobibla Regeneration Project

 Project Information:

-Doobibla Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 86km north of Cunnamulla in South West Queensland.
+Doobibla Regeneration Project is a Human-Induced Regeneration project located at the "Doobibla" pastoral station, approximately 86km northwest of Cunnamulla in south-west Queensland.
 It was registered in May 2017 and covers 33,869.83 ha.